 Guided tours for more of an insight

-This winter our castle guides will be guiding visitors into the castle on the hour from 11am to 3pm.
+Outside of the school holiday half-term (10 - 18 February), our castle guides will be guiding visitors into the castle on the hour from 11am to 3pm.
 The tours will focus on the medieval history of the castle and the more modern conservation history of this magnificent building.
 Our DVD on the history of the castle will be playing in the Castle Cottage exhibition area, where there's a chance to learn a bit more about the history of this magnificent building before starting the tour.

 - 11am, 1pm & 3pm - The medieval history of the castle